The Asterisk War Episode 21

-In Clinching Victory, the 21st episode of The Asterisk War, Amagiri Ayato and Julis Riessfeld complete their match against AR-D. We learn Toudou Kirin’s fate.
+In The Asterisk War episode 21, Clinching Victory, Amagiri Ayato and Julis Riessfeld complete their match against AR-D. We learn Toudou Kirin’s fate.
 Dirk Eberwein and Ernesta Kühne discuss opportunities for future collaboration.
 We learn a little more about the past of Yabuki Eishirou, Ayato’s mysterious friend.
 Finally, we see a shocking revelation about Ayato’s sister, Amagiri Haruka.

 Ayato and the optimized Ser-Veresta go head to head with AR-D. Capture from the Crunchyroll stream.